25 Quiet Time Activities for Kids. Keep your kids entertained with these educational activities.

 I remember when my kids were younger how hard it was to keep them busy without electronics.
-I was always looking for activities that would help them play independently and give me a little free time to make dinner!
+I was always looking for quiet time activities that would help them play independently and give me a little free time to make dinner!

 While my kids are all grown up now, I thought it would be fun to share some great ideas from other moms for keeping their toddlers and preschoolers busy!

 Whether you’ve got a one year old, or an older kid getting ready to go to Kindergarten next year, here are some great quiet time activities for your kids!

 Mix and Match Creature Blocks @ And Next Comes L

 Kids will love creating different creatures with this simple idea using pool noodles.
 You can find pool noodles at the dollar store!

 Felt Button Chain Activity @ Kids Activities Blog